jgarber623/refresh-dc.org/src/events/_posts/2014-05-20-refresh-road-trip.md

 **JC Grubbs - Check & Balance**

 In any product construction effort there are many processes: ideation and product definition, design, user testing, software engineering, operations, etc. Healthy product ecosystems employ checks and balances to ensure that good communication and coordination are occurring.
-In this talk we’ll explore some of the ways these constraints can be applied throughout a team to increase overall effectiveness and happiness.
+In this talk we'll explore some of the ways these constraints can be applied throughout a team to increase overall effectiveness and happiness.

 **Jon Buda - Design Your Way Out of a Hole Using Constraints**